Ann Marie Clark

 “Human Rights Texts for Digital Research: Archiving and Analyzing Amnesty International’s Historic 'Urgent Action' Bulletins at Purdue University.”
 Initial funding provided by an Enhancing Research in the Humanities and the Arts Grant, Office of the Vice President for Research, Purdue University.
 Award no. 206400.

-Clark, Ann Marie and Bi Zhao (forthcoming, 2019).
+Clark, Ann Marie and Bi Zhao (2020).
 "Who Did What for Whom?
 Amnesty International’s Urgent Actions as Activist-Generated Data."
 Journal of Human Rights.
-Forthcoming special issue on human rights measurement.
+Special issue on human rights measurement.

 Clark, Ann Marie.
 2018.
 "Laws, Talk, and Human Rights: The Impact of Treaty Ratification, UN Criticism, and Democratic Change on Torture."
 Journal of Human Rights 17 (4): 418-435. doi: 10.1080/14754835.2017.1372734

 Clark, Ann Marie and Kathryn Sikkink.
 2013.
 "Information Effects and Human Rights Data: Is the Good News about Increased Human Rights Information Bad News for Human Rights Measures?"
 Human Rights Quarterly 35 (3): 539-568.
 10.1353/hrq.2013.0046

 Clark, Ann Marie.
 2013.
 "The Normative Context of Human Rights Criticism: Treaty Ratification and U.N.
 Mechanisms."
 In The Persistent Power of Human Rights: From Commitment to Compliance, eds.
 Thomas Risse, Stephen C. Ropp and Kathryn Sikkink.
 Cambridge, United Kingdom: Cambridge University Press.